SteadfastAsArt/CityRL/RL_Algo_pseudo.md

 # Dynamic Programming

-Fill up and update the table of (action, state) pair using greedy policy, which is proven to converge to a certain point.
+Fill up and update the table of (action, state) pair using [ greedy policy + iterative successive state transitions ], which is proven to converge to a certain point.

 ## Policy Evaluation
 Evaluate a given policy π